-It appears that 75% of the BRIDGE projects are dealing with technologies for consumers.
+It appears that 79% of the BRIDGE projects (35 out of 44) are dealing with technologies for consumers.

-Around 78% of the projects are dealing with grid technologies.
+Around 81% of the projects (36 out of 44 projects) are dealing with grid technologies.

-Moreover, 78% of the BRIDGE projects are addressing market issues.
+Moreover, 81% of the BRIDGE projects (36 out of 44 projects) are addressing market issues.

-On the other hand, generation technologies are addressed by 18 projects (50%).
+On the other hand, generation technologies are addressed by 25 projects (57%).

-Storage aspects are mainly addressed at small-scale level by 21 projects (58%) while large-scale storage is addressed by only 22% of the BRIDGE members (8 projects).
+Storage aspects are mainly addressed at small-scale level by 29 projects (66%) while large-scale storage is addressed by only 25% of the BRIDGE members (11 projects).